(See also Overview of Hypertension.)

 Renovascular disease is one of the most common causes of curable hypertension but accounts for < 2% of all cases of hypertension.
-Stenosis or occlusion of one or both main renal arteries, an accessory renal artery, or any of their branches can cause hypertension by stimulating release of renin from juxtaglomerular cells of the affected kidney.
+Stenosis or occlusion of a main renal artery, an accessory renal artery, or any of their branches can cause hypertension by stimulating release of renin from juxtaglomerular cells of the affected kidney.
 The area of the arterial lumen must be decreased by ≥ 70% and a significant poststenotic gradient must also be present before stenosis is likely to contribute to BP elevation.
 For unknown reasons, renovascular hypertension is much less common among blacks than among whites.

 Renovascular hypertension is characterized by high cardiac output and high peripheral resistance.